clarktsiory/streaming-technical-analysis/README.md

 ## Special thanks to community

-Thanks to maintainers of the [cats-effect](https://typelevel.org/cats-effect/) library, the [fs2](https://fs2.io/), and the [http4s](https://http4s.org/) libraries that made the [cross-platform capabilities](https://typelevel.org/blog/2022/09/19/typelevel-native.html) possible.
+Thanks to maintainers of the [cats-effect](https://typelevel.org/cats-effect/) library, the [fs2](https://fs2.io/), and the [http4s](https://http4s.org/) libraries that made the [cross-platform capabilities](https://typelevel.org/blog/2022/09/19/typelevel-native.html) possible, also for the [zio](https://zio.dev/) library that cross-builds to Scala Native and JVM.

 ## License